dacixn/blackbox/docs/docs.md

 - Immediate values encoded as 32-bit little-endian.
 - File descriptors are referenced as F<n> in assembler source.
 Valid F<n> are 0..(FILE_DESCRIPTORS-1).
 The assembler validates descriptors via parse_file().
 - Filenames and written strings are limited to 255 bytes in the binary encoding (length stored in one byte).
+- All file reads/writes are raw binary (no text mode translation).
+- The assembler enforces register names as R followed by a decimal index (0–98).
+Use zero-padded forms like R01 for single-digit registers when needed.
+- File descriptors in assembler are specified as F<n> (e.g. F1).
+The assembler validates descriptor numbers.
+- Immediate parsing supports C-style numeric literals (decimal, hex 0x, etc.).
+- Assembler limits filenames to 255 bytes

 ### Instruction encodings
 - WRITE: Write a string to a stream